-kneat.com's significant accounting policies are disclosed in note 2, Summary of Significant Accounting Policies, of the annual consolidated financial statements for the year ended December 31, 2020. kneat.com has identified certain accounting policies that it believes are most critical in understanding the judgments that are involved in producing the unaudited condensed interim consolidated financial statements and the estimates made that could impact results of the operations, which are discussed below.
+kneat.com's significant accounting policies are disclosed in note 2, Summary of Significant Accounting Policies, of the annual consolidated financial statements for the year ended December 31, 2021. kneat.com has identified certain accounting policies that it believes are most critical in understanding the judgments that are involved in producing the audited consolidated financial statements and the estimates made that could impact results of the operations, which are discussed below.